Batyoaron/dcnukebot/README.md

 -Channel deleter: Deletes all the channels

+-Role maker: Makes 100 roles, if you run the role maker, it will ask you what should be the 100 role name

 -Ping spammer: spamming 1 million everyone in random channel.
 You can choose how fast does the bot spam the everyones

 -- slow, medium, fast, really fast, deadly fast(600 pings / minute)